rstudio/education.rstudio.com/content/blog/2020-02-10-introduction-to-machine-learning-with-the-tidyverse/index.markdown

 <p class="caption">Figure 1: Art by Allison Horst</p>
 </div>

-We designed the workshop to provide a gentle introduction to machine learning and to the tidyverse packages that do machine learning.
+We designed the workshop to provide a gentle introduction to machine learning: concepts, methods, and code.
 Attendees learned how to train and assess predictive models with several common machine learning algorithms, as well as how to do feature engineering to improve the predictive accuracy of their models.
 We focused on learning the basic theory and best practices that support machine learning.
-Along the way, we introduced several core tidymodels packages including [parsnip][parsnip], [recipes][recipes], [rsample][rsample], and [tune][tune], which provide a grammar for modeling and work seamlessly with R's tidyverse packages.
+Along the way, we introduced several core tidymodels packages including [parsnip][parsnip], [recipes][recipes], [rsample][rsample], and [tune][tune], which provide a grammar for modeling that makes it ieasy to the right thing, and harder to accidentally do the wrong thing.

 <div class="figure" style="text-align: center">
 <a href="https://github.com/allisonhorst/stats-illustrations" target="_blank"><img src="recipes.png" alt="Art by Allison Horst" width="49%" /></a>
 <p class="caption">Figure 2: Art by Allison Horst</p>
 </div>

-## Is this course for me?
+## Prerequisite knowledge

 Before workshops for this year's conf were announced, we framed two questions to help potential learners gauge whether this workshop was the right one for them: